Top Things to See and Do at the Skagit Valley Tulip Festival

-Tips to enjoy the tulip festival
+Tips to enjoy the Tulip Festival

 Turn your visit to the Skagit Valley Tulip Festival into a fun day of exploration.
 Here are our recommendations to make the most out of your trip, enjoy excellent family-friendly activities, and explore restaurants, nearby towns, trails and more.

-The scenic Kukutali Preserve, on two connected islands, is an extraordinary setting with two miles of trails through Douglas fir and madrone forest, driftwood-strewn beaches and gorgeous water views—including a view of the Deception Pass Bridge.
-Because it is owned jointly by Washington State Parks and Swinomish tribe, it is considered sacred ground and increased respect is expected.
+The scenic Kukutali Preserve, on two connected islands, is an extraordinary setting with 2 miles of trails through Douglas fir and madrone forest, driftwood-strewn beaches and gorgeous water views—including a view of the Deception Pass Bridge.
+Because it is owned jointly by Washington State Parks and the Swinomish tribe, it is considered sacred ground and increased respect is expected.
 No pets or alcohol are allowed, and you need a Discover Pass to park.

 The Skagit Valley Tulip Festival coincides with another remarkable display of nature: Around 35,000 snow geese overwinter in the area, typically through mid-April or early May.
 The best place to see these elegant beauties is in the Skagit Wildlife Area’s Fir Island Farms Reserve Unit off Fir Island Road.